-For centuries, Knossos was considered only a city of myth and legend until, in 1900, it was uncovered by the English archaeologist Sir Arthur Evans and excavations were begun.
+For centuries, Knossos was considered only a city of myth and legend until, in 1900 CE, it was uncovered by the English archaeologist Sir Arthur Evans and excavations were begun.
 Through frescoes on the walls, the excavated site revealed more about the Minoan sport of bull jumping and the ancient story of Theseus and the Minotaur (half-man-half-bull) seemed more probable than fanciful.
 The possibility that there existed a Minotaur became more acceptable once it was understood that, in the Minoan sport of bull-jumping, the male athlete became one with the bull as he vaulted over the bull’s horns.
 This sport, then, it is now supposed, gave rise in ancient consciousness to the 'myth’ of the Minotaur through the impression that these athletes were half men and half bulls.
-It was Evans who first called the ancient inhabitants of Crete 'Minoan’ after the King of Knossos, and his efforts, however controversial some have depicted them, paved the way for all future work in both physical and cultural anthropology concerning the Minoan civilization.
+The story of the labyrinth also was given more credence once the intricate interior of the palace was uncovered.
+It was Evans who first called the ancient inhabitants of Crete 'Minoan’ after King Minos of Knossos, and his efforts in excavation and re-construction, however controversial, paved the way for all future work in both physical and cultural anthropology concerning the Minoan civilization.